 The ensuing Zhou Dynasty adopt many Shang-era traditions but with incremental improvements.
 The practice of “consulting the bones” is replaced by a more sophisticated system of divination: the I Ching (the “Book of Changes”), which is still used today.

 The Chinese sense of unique identity and cultural superiority grows.
 For the first time, China becomes known as Zhong Guo (中国 , meaning “Middle Kingdom”), the same name used by the Chinese today.
 Outsiders are considered uncivilized “barbarians.”

 The emperor becomes known as the “Son of Heaven.”
-Heavily influencing Chinese history well into the 1900’s, the mandate was used throughout Chinese history to legitimize ruling dynasties, as well as to question government in times of confusion.
+This idea will heavily influence Chinese history well into the 1900’s.
+The mandate was used throughout Chinese history to legitimize ruling dynasties, as well as to question government in times of confusion.